Plug-in electric vehicles in Alabama

-As of July 2023, there were about 5,000 electric vehicles registered in Alabama.
+As of July 2023, there were 15,400 plug-in electric vehicles registered in Alabama.

 Government policy

 As of August 2022, the state government does not offer any tax incentives for electric vehicle purchases.

 As of 2021, the state government charges an annual $200 registration fee for electric vehicles.

 Charging stations

 As of 2022, there were 276 public charging stations in Alabama.

 The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates US$79 million to charging stations in Alabama.

 Manufacturing

 Alabama has been widely proposed as a hub for electric vehicle manufacturing.

 By region

 Birmingham

 As of February 2021, there were 100 public charging stations in Birmingham.

 Huntsville

 As of June 2022, there were 15 public charging stations in the Huntsville metropolitan area.

 Mobile

 As of February 2022, there were 43 public charging stations in Mobile.

+The Shoals

+The first public DC charging station in The Shoals was installed in Tuscumbia in August 2023.